rickhehe/cmb/readme.md

-I consider this one as my first project.
-A couple of weeks ago, I was introduct to this matrix bom concept.
-And I would like to use pandas to generate a csv file for other people to further analize.
+I was introduct to this matrix bom concept by Steve Y. I would like to use pandas to create a csv file for other people to further analize or process to a import of Odoo manufacturing module.